 Avoid the “just add water” soup-in-a-cup mixes, and instead batch cook your own and freeze mug-sized portions.
 It’s far more nutritious and is particularly satisfying when the weather is colder.
 Veggie soups are a great way to bump up your daily intake of vegetables and dietary fiber, although you add a tin of lentils to help bump up the protein content too.

-I usually aim for around a 20g piece as a snack and will enjoy with a small piece of fruit.
-Fruit makes a great snack, but it's good to pair it with a bit of protein to help curb your appetite until your next meal.
+Who doesn't love cheese and crackers.
+I usually aim for around a 20g piece of cheese with rice/oat crackers.
+It's good to pair crackers with a bit of protein to help curb your appetite until your next meal.

 12. Bliss balls!
-Or a little homemade baking.
+Or a little wholesome homemade baking.

 You can't beat bliss balls or a little homemade baking as a treat.
 On weekends I'll whip up a big batch of bliss balls and keep them in the freezer for the weeks ahead, or maybe cook a yummy banana loaf when spotty over-ripe bananas are in excess in the fruit bowl.
 Just a note of caution: bliss balls are incredibly moreish and very easy to overindulge in - aim for 1-2 bliss balls as a serving.